Back/How I AI

 Unfortunately, this is where I hit my first wall.
 I found that the GPT-5.x Codex models are so literal.
 They follow instructions incredibly well, but they do it blindly, without nuance or creative interpretation.
 For a task like this, that literalness became a huge bottleneck.
 It would explicitly write copy that said things like, "If you're here for product-led growth, click here...
 If you are here as an enterprise customer, click here."
 It lacked the subtlety needed for a high-quality marketing site.

-My entire experience was a frustrating cycle of providing feedback and watching the model overfit to my last instruction.
-When I asked for more about integrations, the entire page became about integrations.
-The most hilarious and telling moment came when I asked for a more content-dense site, like Hex's.
-After a few prompts, Codex produced this headline:
+What followed was a frustrating loop where every round of feedback caused the model to overfit to my latest instruction.
+Ask for more integration content and suddenly the whole homepage revolved around integrations.
+The funniest example came after I asked for a more content-dense site, similar to Hex.
+A few prompts later, Codex produced this headline:

 "A dense product workflow for AI powered teams."